cheeaun/tappable/README.md

 ![Diagram 3](https://github.com/cheeaun/tappable/raw/master/diagrams/diagram-3.png)

+When the page scrolls, the button is not tapped.

 The second case is the `noScroll` mode, where moving your finger on the element will no make the page scroll.
 This is useful for mobile web apps which might implement their own *fixed* headers or sections on the page.

 ![Diagram 4](https://github.com/cheeaun/tappable/raw/master/diagrams/diagram-4.png)

+The button is tapped when the finger is on top of the button, even after moving in and out.

 Documentation
 -------------